kalegd/msdf-fonts/README.md

 * Create a folder for the new font family in all lowercase under `/fonts`
 * Add all your .ttf files to that new folder
 * Add the name of the font folder to `FontFamilies.js` in the `fontFolders` list
-* Add your font folder name to the relavant Character Sets in `CharacterSets.js`
+* (Optionally) Add your font folder name to the relavant Character Sets in `CharacterSets.js`
 * Run `npm start`
 * Open a pull request :)